 In October 2015, Dorothea joined the Doctoral Program Environment and Society.
 Her dissertation explores the local environmental aspects of several Bavarian territories from around 1500 to 1800, which can be found in old maps and paintings, as well as in the cultural landscape itself.
 She aims to search these areas with different cartographical materials combined with modern sources.
 She is particularly interested in giving background information on and an overview of the visual sources available, and to show the historical circumstances that formed the landscape.
 Since April 2017 the Gerda-Henkel-Stiftung has supported her dissertation project.

+Since 2012, Dorothea offers guided landscape tours especially to historical borders, sometimes with groups up to 180 participants.
+She is also a professionally trained city, museum and exhibition guide and gives tours on special topics.
 Those who would like to join her in exploring the landscape with old maps can contact her via email.

-Projects and Tours:
+Projects, Conference Participation, and Tours:

 - 16–19 July 2018: Interdisciplinary Summer School: Natur – Recht – Herrschaft (short presentation of dissertation project)